Mary Euphrasia Pelletier: Biography

-Sisters of the Good Shepherd
+Foundation of the Sisters of the Good Shepherd

+In 1828, the Bishop of Angers received a legacy of 30,000 francs, with which a refuge for women in need was to be founded.
+He gave the task to Pelletier, who traveled to Angers in 1829 and set up the convent in a former cotton factory on July 31, 1829.
+She placed it under the patronage of the Bon Pasteur ("Good Shepherd").

+After the appointment of Sister Paul Bodin as a superior, Pelletier returned to Tours.
+However, she was recalled to Angers, due to the fact that Bodin was not up to the task.
+In 1831, Pelletier was appointed as Mother superior of the convent in Angers.

-The city of Angers asked that Pelletier establish a Convent of Refuge there.
-She established a house in an old factory and called it "Bon Pasteur" (Good Shepherd).
-In 1831 she was appointed as Mother Superior of the house in Angers.
-The congregation in Tours did not wish to expand to Angers, nor did the house in Nantes.
+The convent in Tours did not wish to expand to Angers, nor did the convent in Nantes.
 Eudes had established his houses as separate and autonomous.
 Pelletier came to believe that if the work was to grow, that each house should be under the direction of a generalate.
 She founded additional convents in Le Mans, Poitiers, Grenoble and Metz.

-In April 1835, Pope Gregory XVI granted approval of the Mother-House at Angers for the institute known as Congregation of Our Lady of Charity of the Good Shepherd of Angers.
-Convents that developed for Angers would be part of the institute while those houses that did not attach themselves to the General Administration would remain Refuges.
-The development of the Generalate made possible the sending of the sisters to wherever they were needed.
+In April 1835, Pope Gregory XVI granted approval of the motherhouse at Angers for the Congregation of Our Lady of Charity of the Good Shepherd of Angers.
+Convents that developed for Angers would be part of the institute while those houses that did not attach themselves to the General Administration would remain refuges.
+The development of the generalate made possible the sending of the sisters to wherever they were needed.
 Convents were also established in Italy, Belgium, Germany, and England.
 The institute is directly subject to the Holy See; Cardinal Odescalchi was its first cardinal-protector.

-For some time, Pelletier had to deal with the opposition of the Bishop Angebault of Angers, who wished to exercise the authority of Superior General, although the constitutions of the Order did not provide for this.
-She was accused of ambition, of innovation, and of disobedience.
+For some time, Pelletier had to deal with the opposition of Bishop Angebault of Angers, who wished to exercise the authority of the superior general, although the congregation's constitutions did not provide for this.
+Pelletier was accused of ambition, of innovation, and of disobedience.
 Sometimes she was put in the position of addressing conflicting instructions from Rome and the bishop.
 Although she had the support of Rome, the local clergy tended to keep their distance from someone who had incurred the bishop's displeasure.
-According to Sister Norma O'Shea, the bishop's opposition, coupled with the deaths of a number of sisters and longtime supporters, made Pelletier's last years very lonely.
+According to Norma O'Shea, RGS, the bishop's opposition, coupled with the deaths of a number of sisters and longtime supporters, made Pelletier's last years very lonely.

 Pelletier devoted herself to the work entrusted to her.
-By 1868, she was Superior General of 3,000 religious, in 110 convents, in thirty-five countries.
+By 1868, she was superior general of 3,000 sisters in 110 convents in thirty-five countries.
 She died of cancer on 24 April 1868.
 She is buried on the property of the Motherhouse of the Sisters of the Good Shepherd in Angers, France.